Iowa State Capitol: Displays

 The battle flags carried by the Iowa regiments in various wars are preserved in niches on the main floor: Civil War, 1; Spanish–American War, 13; World War I, 26.
 In the west hall is a plaque done by Nellie V. Walker in commemoration of the work of Iowa women in the fight for political equality and a memorial to those Iowans killed in Operation Iraqi Freedom and Operation Enduring Freedom.

 Also in the west hall is a model of the battleship on loan from the U.S. Department of the Navy.
 The model is 18 ft 7 in long and weighs about 1,350 lb.
 It is a perfect 1:48 scale model, with 1/4 inch equaling 1 foot.
 The Iowa was the lead ship of her class of battleship and the fourth in the United States Navy to be named in honor of the 29th state.
 It is also the last lead ship of any class of United States battleships, and was the only ship of her class to have served in the Atlantic Ocean during World War II.
 On July 7, 2012, the retired Iowa opened to the public as a floating educational and naval museum at the Port of Los Angeles in San Pedro, California.

 In the south hall across from the Governor's office is a collection of porcelain dolls representing the 41 Iowa First Ladies in miniature replicas of their inaugural gowns.
 Where actual descriptions of the gowns could not be found, they are typical of the period.
 As future First Ladies take their place, they, too, will be represented.

 A two-week display of Baphomet and the seven tenets of the Satanic Temple was set up, with official approval, in the Iowa Capitol in December 2023.
 This drew criticism from Republican politicians.
-After the display was ruined, a failed Republican candidate for the Mississippi House of Representatives was charged with criminal mischief for allegedly vandalizing the display.
+After the display was ruined, Michael Cassidy, a failed Republican candidate for the Mississippi House of Representatives, was charged with criminal mischief for allegedly vandalizing the display.
+In a Fox News interview held a few days after he beheaded the statue, Cassidy defended his actions as "Christian civil disobedience", stating: "It offended me.
+It touched a nerve.
+It was, you know, righteous indignation."
+On May 24, 2024, Cassidy pleaded guilty to an aggravated misdemeanor count of third-degree criminal mischief, having previously faced a felony hate crime charge.